 All About Ike (K-5)

 30-45 minutes Limit 25 per group

 Students will explore artifacts that provide an overview of Ike’s life.
-From toys typical to his childhood in Abilene, Kansas, to paintings he created during his retirement years, students will learn about the life of this amazing American hero and President.
+From toys typical to his childhood in Abilene, Kan., to paintings he created during his retirement years, students will learn about the life of this amazing American hero and president.

 Constitution Day (4-5)

 Students learn about the three branches of government, with special emphasis on the Executive Branch.
 They are encouraged to develop habits of good citizenship for America’s future as they complete several diverse activities — reading letters children wrote to President Eisenhower, writing a letter to the current president, making their own presidential decisions.
 In 1956, President Eisenhower proclaimed September 17 as the beginning of “Constitution Week.”
 This program fulfills the requirement for schools that receive federal funds to hold an annual educational program to honor and celebrate U.S. citizenship.